-ARTICLE 20.
+ARTICLE 21.
 APPROPRIATE FUNDS - SYLVESTER AND SALMOND SCHOOLS RENOVATION AND FEASIBILITY CONSULTATION

 To see if the Town will vote, pursuant to Massachusetts General Laws (M.G.L.)
-Chapter 44B (Community Preservation), and the Hanover General Bylaws, Section 4-19, to appropriate \$275,000 U.S. dollars, from the Town's Community Preservation Fund (CPF) towards, but not limited to, the phased renovation, concept design, architectural, and engineering work of the Sylvester School Building, and concept design and feasibility study for the future use of Salmond School, as directed by a committee to be formed of one (1) Selectmen, the Town Manager or Town Planner, one (1) School Committee Member, School Superintendent, one (1) Historical Commission Member, (1) Planning Board Member, (1) Affordable Housing Trust Member, (1) Citizen at Large, and three (2) CPC Members.
-Said funds to be expended within the scope approved by the Community Preservation Committee, and for the purposes approved by this Town Meeting, to be expended for the purposes stated herein by the Town Manager, under the direction of the Community Preservation Committee, said funds to be expended within two (2) years unless extended by the Community Preservation Committee, or take any other action relative thereto.
+Chapter 44B (Community Preservation), and the Hanover General Bylaws, Section 4-19, to appropriate \$275,000 U.S. dollars, from the Town's Community Preservation Fund (CPF) towards, but not limited to, the renovation, concept design, architectural, and engineering work of the Sylvester School Building, and concept design and feasibility study for the future use of Salmond School, as directed by a committee to be formed of one (1) Selectmen, the Town Manager or Town Planner, one (1) School Committee Member, School Superintendent, one (1) Historical Commission Member, (1) Planning Board Member, (1) Affordable Housing Trust Member, (1) Citizen at Large, and two (2) CPC Members.
+Said funds to be expended within the scope approved by the Community Preservation Committee, and for the purposes approved by this Town Meeting, to be expended for the purposes stated herein by the Town Manager, under the direction of the Community Preservation Committee, said funds to be expended within two (2) years unless extended by the Community Preservation Committee, said funds to be expended within two (2) years unless extended by the Community Preservation Committee, or take any other action relative thereto.

-Community Preservation Committee
+Community Preservation Committee Hanover Historical Commission